The NATIONAL CLIMATE EMERGENCY RALLY

 Why are we rallying?

 Our planet, all its people and all living things on it need us to unite and commit to real action on climate change.
-The Australian Government is not taking adequate measures to ensure a safe climate for us and future generations.

 We need to stand together and ensure our Government commits to: